 Although they are otherwise good, moral people they are still doomed to burn in a lake of fire for having the temerity to have been born outside of Catholicism or having chosen to remain so.

-The Rev. Thomas Rosica, a Vatican spokesman, spelled it out for the world on Thursday.
-People who know about the Catholic church 'cannot be saved' if they 'refuse to enter her or remain in her,' he said.
+The Rev. Thomas Rosica, a Vatican spokesman, spelled it out for the world.
+People who know about the Catholic Church 'cannot be saved' if they 'refuse to enter her or remain in her,' he said.

 So that's one tall order of eternal hellfire for the rest of us, then.